mouad-halli/angular-msal-authentication/README.md

    ```
 3. **Configure MSAL**

-    Replace YOUR_AZURE_APP_CLIENT_ID and YOUR_AZURE_APP_TENANT_ID and REDIRECT_URI and YOUR_BACKEND_URL in the src/environments/environment.development.ts file with your Azure AD application credentials.
+    Replace YOUR_AZURE_APP_CLIENT_ID and YOUR_AZURE_APP_TENANT_ID in the src/environments/environment.development.ts file with your Azure AD application credentials.

    ```javascript
       export const environment = {